Julian Knight (murderer): Other legal matters

-On 21 August 2002, Knight appeared before the Supreme Court of Victoria seeking an injunction ordering that prison management and staff cease inspecting and withholding legal mail sent to or by the plaintiff.
+On 21 August 2002, Knight appeared before the Victorian Supreme Court seeking an injunction ordering that prison management and staff cease inspecting and withholding legal mail sent to or by the plaintiff.
 The application was dismissed.
 On 2 September 2002, Knight appeared before VCAT seeking access to various prison documents under the Freedom of Information Act 1982 (Vic).
-On 9 September, Knight appeared before the VCAT seeking, "Full access to the daily staff rosters for HM Prison Barwon since the 1st May 2001" under the Freedom of Information Act.
+On 9 September, Knight appeared before the VCAT seeking "Full access to the daily staff rosters for HM Prison Barwon since the 1st May 2001" under the Freedom of Information Act.
 The application was affirmed.

-On 7 October 2003, Knight appeared before the Supreme Court of Victoria seeking injunctions in regards to opening of private legal mail, prison disciplinary hearings, conditions in solitary confinement cells and Knight's security classification and imprisonment in Barwon Prison's high security Acacia wing.
-Supreme Court Judge Justice Philip Cummins said of Knight's application: "I consider that ordinary tax-payers should not be fixed with the burden of these proceedings.
-Accordingly, in each instance I order that the costs of the proceedings of the respective defendants be paid by the plaintiff."
+On 7 October 2003, Knight appeared before the Victorian Supreme Court and sought injunctions in regarding the opening of private legal mail, prison disciplinary hearings, conditions in solitary confinement cells, and Knight's security classification and imprisonment in Barwon Prison's high security Acacia wing.
 The application was dismissed.
-On 11 November 2003, Knight appeared before the Supreme Court of Victoria seeking an extension of time against a decision of VCAT.
-The application was dismissed with costs awarded against the applicant.
+Justice Philip Cummins said of Knight's application: "I consider that ordinary tax-payers should not be fixed with the burden of these proceedings.
+Accordingly, in each instance, I order that the costs of the proceedings of the respective defendants be paid by the plaintiff."
+On 11 November 2003, Knight appeared before the Victorian Supreme Court seeking an extension of time against a decision of VCAT.
+The application was dismissed with costs awarded against Knight.
+A Victorian Supreme Court appeal to gain access to a computer was dismissed in 2013.

 On 26 November 2013, Knight made a 94-page submission to the Defence Abuse Response Task Force (DART).
-In 2014, he initiated court proceedings in the ACT Supreme Court against the Commonwealth of Australia seeking damages for the bastardisation he allegedly suffered whilst at Duntroon.
+In 2014, he initiated court proceedings in the ACT Supreme Court against the Commonwealth of Australia and sought damages for the bastardisation he allegedly suffered whilst at RMC Duntroon.
+The case and subsequent appeal were both dismissed.
+Heard in the Federal Court in 2016, another case for compensation was dismissed with costs awarded against Knight.
+A civil case against alleged abusers whilst Knight was at Duntroon was launched in 2014.